MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/5_create-publish-mobile-app.md

 4. Provide the following information in the **Description** section of the **Support Ticket** -
     * Application Color Code (HEX format) - This color will be used in the mobile app as shown in the image at the start of the article.
 For eg, Orange
     * Portal URL - This is the instance of the platform for which the mobile app will be generated
-    * Application Name - This is the name of the mobile app when published on playstore
+    * Application Name - This is the name of the mobile app when published on playStore
     * Supported Languages - This is the list of languages supported in the mobile app

         >**Sample Description Content**